kvh/recurrent/README.md

 Take a look at the tests for more.

 ## things it can't do
-Right now recurrent only works with dates, not times.
-Time functionality will be added soon.

 recurrent is regrettably quite U.S. (and completely english) centric.
 Contributions from other perspectives are welcome :)